gituser12981u2/audio_visualizer/README.md

 #### Config File Location

 - **Linux/macOS**: Place your `config.lua` in `~/.config/audio_visualizer/`.
-This is teh recommended location as it follwos the standard configuration directory structure on Unix-like systems.
+This is the recommended location as it follows the standard configuration directory structure on Unix-like systems.
 - **Windows**: Place your `config.lua` in `%APPDATA%\audio-visualizer\`.
 This location is recommended for Windows users as it aligns with the typical application data storage.

 If a `config.lua` file is not found in these locations, the program will attempt to load it from the directory where the `audio-visualizer` command is executed.